appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/mongo-syntax.md

 description: Appsmith uses the database command syntax to query MongoDB
 ---

-# Raw Query
+# Raw Query Commands

 The Raw command allows you to write custom queries using the MongoDB database command syntax.

 :::info
-The mongo database command syntax is slightly different from the mongo collection methods you may be familiar with.
-[Read more](https://docs.mongodb.com/manual/reference/command/nav-crud/).
+The syntax for MongoDB database commands differs slightly from the MongoDB collection methods you may be familiar with.
+For more information, see [Query and Write Operation Commands](https://docs.mongodb.com/manual/reference/command/nav-crud/) available on the official MongoDB documentation.
 :::

 ### Basic raw query